 Is the cost of living in Malta low?

-As we have seen the overall cost of living in Malta is significantly lower than in the United Kingdom and the United States.
+The overall cost of living in Malta is significantly lower than in the United Kingdom and the United States.
 While some things such as prescription medicines are more expensive the overall cost is far lower.

-A couple could easily live well in Malta on a budget of €2250.
-This will see you enjoying good food, nights out and a lovely home in a gorgeous location.
+A couple could easily live well on a monthly budget of €2600.
+They’ll be able to enjoy good food, nights out, and a lovely home in a gorgeous location.